wtmatlock/dtp-comparative-genomics/README.md

 - [EzClermont](https://github.com/nickp60/EzClermont)
 - [ABRicate](https://github.com/tseemann/abricate)

 As a heads up, [Panaroo](https://github.com/gtonkinhill/panaroo) requires Python v.
 3.9, and you will need to install [Mash](https://github.com/marbl/Mash) v.
-2.1 to have access to the `triangle` mode.
+2.3 to have access to the `triangle` mode.
 Additionally, running the scripts will require [matplotlib](https://anaconda.org/conda-forge/matplotlib), [numpy](https://anaconda.org/conda-forge/numpy), and [pandas](https://anaconda.org/conda-forge/pandas) in the same environment.
-This worked for me, but generally, I recommend using a separate environment for each tool:
+I recommend using a separate environment for each tool.
+For example:

 ```
-conda create -n comp_genom_env python=3.9
+conda create -n mash_2_3_env
-conda activate comp_genom_env
+conda install mamba
-mamba install prokka panaroo mash==2.1.1 mlst ezclermont abricate matplotlib numpy pandas
+mamba install -c conda-forge -c bioconda mash=2.3
 ```

 ## Downloading the dataset